12 Events and their construction

 From the beginning of this work on the premises of political sociology, we kept open the problematic relationship between theory and data, thinking and being, politics and society, where each term presupposes the other, while also without always making it impossible to sequence their effect on one another in different contexts.
 The goal of deconstruction is not necessarily to drive research to a dead-end but to open up the possibility of reordering congealed distributions.
 Thus, instead of thinking that knowledge helps us represent the world, we might consider that ways of knowing prefigure what we may experience as real.
 Conversely, events may have such power over categories of knowledge that a crack may open in the systems of mainstream or critical thinking.

-If the ethnography’s self-criticism led only to a move from the study of non-historically nonwestern cultures to historical time to document truth-effects of specific relations of power, this would leave extra-temporal the apparatus that makes it possible to think historical time.
+If the ethnography’s self-criticism led only to a move from the study of supposedly non-historical nonwestern cultures to all-encompassing historical time to document truth-effects of specific relations of power, this would leave extra-temporal the apparatus that makes it possible to think historical time.
 This set of apparatus stands in excess of any periodization while being presupposed and called for historical determinations.
-Any sense of unity regarding the research field—usually framed thanks to the embodied presence of the researcher during an extended period—any sense of relatedness of observations and aggregation of insights derived from the study of a specific culture is dependent upon prior affordances of media that offers a platform and conditions how multiplicity is gathered (Heidegger, 1977).
+Any sense of unity regarding the research field—which is usually framed thanks to the embodied presence of the researcher during an extended period—any sense of relatedness of observations and aggregation of insights derived from the study of a specific culture is dependent upon prior affordances of media that offers a platform and conditions how multiplicity is gathered (Heidegger, 1977).
 This transcendental yet temporal function of media complicates the safe-grounding of research in the field, as a field cannot be defined irrespective of the apparatus.

 Painting new political genres